Author - sanaya

 Best for:

-5. Liquid Penetrant Testing (LPT / PT)
+5. Liquid Penetrant Testing (LPT)

 Best for:

-• Surface-breaking cracks
+• Fine surface cracks

 Best for: